Welcome

 • Trespass to land protects the right to exclusive possession of real property.

-• Intent to trespass or cause harm is not required.
+• Intent to trespass or cause harm is not required; an honest mistake about ownership is no defense.

-• Physical invasion can be direct or indirect.
+• Physical invasion can be direct (personal entry) or indirect (objects, substances, or structures), including above and below the surface.

-• Defenses include consent, necessity, and legal authority.
+• Defenses include consent, private necessity (qualified privilege with liability for actual damage), public necessity (complete privilege), and legal authority.

-• Trespass is distinct from nuisance, which may not involve physical invasion.
+• Trespass is distinct from nuisance, which may involve purely intangible interferences with use and enjoyment of land.

 Key Terms and Concepts